AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/developing-with-front-end-pipelines.md

 >[!TIP]
 >
 >If you are not yet familiar with how to use the front-end pipeline and the benefits it can bring, check out the [Quick Site Creation Journey](/help/journey-sites/quick-site/overview.md) for an example of how to quickly deploy a new site and customize its theme completely independent of back-end development.

+## Front-End Build Contract {#front-end-build-contract}

+Front-end projects are built using the same build environment established for AEMaaCS projects.

+Developers have some flexibility in this pipeline so long as the following front-end contract is observed.

+The front-end pipeline requires the front-end npm project to use the `build` script directive to generate the build that will be deployed by the front-end pipeline.

 ## Single Source of Truth {#single-source-of-truth}